Imagine waking up to the gentle whispers of the ocean. Walk onto your private deck and soak up the vibrant life of Indonesia’s crystal-clear waters.

 Location: The Riau Islands, Indonesia

 Getting there: If you’re visiting from Singapore, then you can take a ferry to access the resort.
-However, if you’re flying international, then your best bet is to fly into Hang Nadim Airport.
-From there, you can take a 45min taxi to a ferry terminal which will then take you to Telunas.
+However, if you’re flying internationally, then your best bet is to fly into Hang Nadim Airport.
+From there, you can take a 45-minute taxi to a ferry terminal which will then take you to Telunas.

 Pulocinta Eco Resort